Hobbies and interests

 FinalistBio

-After nearly a decade in the U.S. Air Force, I was medically retired at 28 due to a chronic illness that changed everything—my career, my health, and my sense of identity.
-As a single mother at the time, I fought not only for my life but for access to care in a system that continuously failed me.
-That fight became a mission.
+After nearly a decade of service in the U.S. Air Force, I was medically retired at 28 due to a chronic illness that abruptly reshaped my career, health, and identity.
+As a single mother at the time, I navigated life-altering medical challenges alongside a healthcare system that too often failed to listen, protect, or advocate for patients like me.
+What began as survival became purpose.

-I may have fallen through the cracks, but I crawled out—and I’m not coming alone.
+My work centers on empathy, driven leadership, social-impact entrepreneurship, and protecting marginalized voices.
+I may have fallen through the cracks, but I climbed out with intention, and I am not coming alone.

 Education